Anywhere, Anywhen: Stories of Tomorrow

 An anthology of stories about the future edited by Sylvia Engdahl, it is intended for teens who don't ordinarily read science fiction rather than for SF fans, and is not meant to be an introduction to that genre.
 It focuses on the timeless aspects of being human, and aims to suggest ideas about the future in a way that those who prefer real-life settings to strange, "far-out" ones will enjoy.
-Contributors include Sylvia Engdahl, Shirley Rousseau Murphy, Carol Farley, Rick Roberson, Robert Pierik, and Mildred Butler, all of whom are established authors of children's or Young Adult fiction.
-In this expanded edition, two stories from Engdahl and Roberson's previous anthology Universe Ahead are included.
+Contributors in addition to Engdahl include Shirley Rousseau Murphy, Carol Farley, Rick Roberson, Robert Pierik, and Mildred Butler, all of whom are established authors of children's or Young Adult fiction.
+The two original stories from Engdahl and Roberson's previous anthology Universe Ahead, which consisted mainly of reprinted stories, are included.

 “The stories are well-written, deeply thought out and a pleasure to read.” —Sunday Advocate, Baton Rouge, Louisiana

 “The stories deal with tomorrow, but also with people.” —The Oregonian, Portland, Oregon

 “A interesting look at what it might mean to grow up in tomorrow’s world.” —Children’s Books of the Year, Child Study Press, New York